vatesfr/xen-orchestra/docs/docs/xo5/sdn_controller.md

   :::

 :::tip
 Since Xen Orchestra 6.5 UI, you can manage network-wide or VIF traffic rules.
-The rules can also be created through `xo-cli`.
+The rules can also be created through the [REST API](./restapi.md).
 :::

 - Works on any network: